Harem: Ayyubid Sultanate

 The Royal harem of the Ayyubid dynasty of Egypt and the Levant (1171–1250) was similar to its predecessor, the Fatimid harem.

 The wives and mothers and female relatives of the Ayyubid sultans are rarely known in more detail.
 In some cases, the Ayyubid sultans married free Muslim women: Sultan Saladin was married to several wives, the most known of whom was Ismat ad-Din Khatun, and Sultan Al-Kamil was married to Sitti Sawda.
 However, in most cases it appears the Sultans preferred to use slave concubines for procreation.

-Non-Muslim female slaves were imported as kafirs (infidels) from dar al-harb (the non-Muslim world) and forced to convert to Islam upon arrival.
+Non-Muslim female slaves were imported as (infidels) from (the non-Muslim world) and forced to convert to Islam upon arrival.

 In the harem, female slaves would work as servants or chosen for sexual slavery as concubines.
-Some slave-girls were trained in accomplishments of the arts to perform as qiyan-entertainers, and some of the most favored royal Ayyubid concubines had been qiyan-artists, such as Surur (qiyan) and Adschība (qiyan).
+Some slave-girls were trained in accomplishments of the arts to perform as entertainers, and some of the most favored royal Ayyubid concubines had been artists, such as Surur and Adschība.

 A Sultan did not have to marry, and some of them did not.
 Instead, they procreated via concubines.
 A concubine who had given birth to a child whose paternity was awknowledge by the Sultan, raised to the status of Umm Walad, and as the mother of a royal child was considered a true member of the royal dynasty.

-The Sultan could manumit and marry a concubine, but it was not necessary for him to do so, since by Islamic law, the son of a concubine was not defined as illegitimate if his father acknowledge paternity.
+The Sultan could manumit and marry a concubine, but it was not necessary for him to do so, since by Islamic law, the son of a concubine was legitimate if his father acknowledge paternity.
 The most famous member of the Ayyubid harem was Shajar al-Durr, who enterred as a slave concubine, was manumitted by the birth of an acknowledged child and, in a unique case, conquered the throne after the death of her former enslaver.

 The wife or concubine who had given birth to the designated heir to the throne, had the highest rank of the harem.
 Aside from the female slaves, the women of the harem were assisted by eunuchs.